Here are the three most common reasons your credit card application may have been rejected and how to overcome them.

 After my application was denied, I went and spoke to a Bankwest employee directly.
 An interesting point came up about how much I should have told the bank about the value of my personal possessions.

-Listing personal possessions under $10,000 seemed a bit odd to everyone I spoke to (I just got back from Europe and I’m not exactly swimming in cash) and apparently I should have ‘puffed out my chest’ to the tune of $20,000 or $30,000.
+Listing personal possessions under $10,000 seemed a bit odd to everyone I spoke to (I just got back from Europe and I’m not exactly swimming in cash), but it’s important to think of everything.
+Add up the value of all of your material assets, everything from surfboards to computers.

 Order a copy of your credit file